Sonny-skyez/Selenium_test_-_Polls_app/README.md

 This project contains Selenium automated tests of my 'Polls' application.
 There are 20 test cases in 4 main test suites, testing all apps functionalities, such as:

 - voting,
-- logging in to admin panelm
+- logging in to admin panel,
 - adding polls questions,
 - editing polls questions,
 - deleting polls questions,